Mark-Seaman/Shrinking-World-Pubs/journey/Pub/MushroomCloud.md

 Others were not so fortunate.
 They became distracted by the intensity of the emotions they felt.

-The air returning caused a second blast wave filled with lots of debris that had become loosened from the initial blast wave.
+The air returning caused a second blast wave filled with lots of debris loosened by the initial blast.
 The returning air was still fairly hot and knocked the distracted soldiers out of their foxholes.

 ![](img/Buster-Dog-500.jpg)